SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

     - At airports the number of service counters are open are adjusted dynamically based on the passenger inflow.
     - Applying to the A&E: Using real-time monitoring similar to boarding queues to shft staff between departments or adjust priorities.
 We can also use the historical data to find out patterns and predict the patient inflow to adjust staff and resources.

+### Defining a <i>"Loading Function"</i> for the A&E sites and then applying it to distribute patients while minimizing the standard deviation is a way we can use statistics to see how the Airport Style Management approach will help in improving the overall flow of patients.
+Combing this with the Segmentation, and anticipatory resource allocation startegies helps further strengthen the system's ability to optimize the patient flow dynamically.
+<h3>Here is how we can integrate the loading function into the Airport Analogy</h3>
+ - What is the <i>Loading Function</i>?
+   A loading function will mathematically describe how <i>"loaded"</i> an A&E site is in terms of its capacity and resources.
+It can consider factors like:
+     - Number of patients currently being treated
+     - Wait times in different departments (A&E, MIU)
+     - Staff-to-patient ratio
+     - Resource availability (beds)

+<h3>The goal here is to calculate <i>a Loading Score</i> for each A&E sites dynamicaly.</h3>
+ - The Statistical/ML Approach

 ## Casino Psychology
 ### Casinos excel at altering people's perception of time to keep them engaged.
 Applying this concept for managing the patients' experience while they wait for their treatment will help reduce the mental stress and affect it has.